Madhya Pradesh General (Lok Sabha) Elections 2014

 - Sumitra Mahajan : She is a politician from BJP and has been representing the Indore constituency of Madhya Pradesh since the 9th Lok Sabha.

-- Kamal Nath : He is a politician from the Indian National Congress and represents the Chhindwara constituency of Madhya Pradesh.
+- Kamal Nath : He is a politician from the Indian National Congress and represented the Chhindwara constituency of Madhya Pradesh.
 He is the Union Minister for Urban Development.

-- Meenakshi Natarajan : She is an MP from the Mandsaur constituency of Madhya Pradesh and a General Secretary of All India Congress Committee (AICC).
+- Meenakshi Natarajan : She was an MP from the Mandsaur constituency of Madhya Pradesh and a General Secretary of All India Congress Committee (AICC).

 Many important political leaders of India were born in Madhya Pradesh.
 Some of them are:

 - B R Ambedkar : He was born in Mhow.
 He was the Chairman of the Drafting Committee of the Indian Constitution and was also the first Law Minister of India.

 - Shankar Dayal Sharma : He is the 9th President of India.
 He was born in Bhopal and represented Bhopal in the Lok Sabha in 1971 and 1980.

 - Atal Bihari Vajpayee : He was the 10th Prime Minister of India.
 He was born in Gwalior and was also a Lok Sabha MP from Gwalior (5th Lok Sabha).

 The royal family of Scindia of Gwalior has played a key role in Indian political scene.
 Important politicians from the Scindia dynasty are:

 - Madhavrao Scindia : He was a nine-time member of parliament and also served as the Union Railways Minister (1986 - 1989), Minister for Civil Aviation and Minister for Human Resource Development.
 He contested from either Guna or Gwalior and is known to have never lost an election.